 When you think of exercise, cardio and strength training are the first two variations that come to mind.
 You don’t consider flexibility as a pillar of exercise, but it is.
 If you neglect flexibility, you limit mobility and it becomes increasingly difficult to execute your regular workouts.
 On top of that, our sedentary lifestyles increase stiffness and decrease mobility, but you can counteract that with simple stretches.

 When you have tight muscles, you put unnecessary strain on the joints, which increases your risk of injury.
 Sitting down all day can shorten the muscles, which also happens naturally with age, so making the decision to stretch everyday can improve and maintain muscular and joint health.
-There’s no reason to be in pain when you exercise, so here are five stretches that improve mobility and flexibility.
+There’s no reason to be in pain when you exercise!
+Plus, stretching can feel good, so here are five stretches that improve mobility and flexibility.

 Most people suffer from tight hips, and they often stretch them incorrectly when they try to create more mobility.
 Start in a kneeling position with your left knee on the ground and your right foot on the floor out in front of you.
 Your right thigh should be parallel to the ground and the toes on your left foot should be tucked.
 Squeeze your glutes as you tuck your pelvis and lean forward just a little.
 You should feel a stretch along the front of your left hip.
 You can stay in this position, or you can go deeper into the stretch by reaching your left arm above your head and leaning a little to the right.
 To go deeper than that, you can reach both hands back to grab your left ankle and pull it towards your left glute.
 You’ll feel that in your thigh as well.
 Hold for 30 seconds and then repeat on the other side.